infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 	- Early childhood trauma/toxic stress, especially if frequent or unremitting and not tempered by responsive, nurturing care giving, adversely affects the neurobiology of the developing brain.
 	- Up to 80% of children and adolescents enter with a significant mental health need, and almost 40% have significant oral health issues.
 	- Approximately 60% of children younger than 5 years have developmental health issues.
-- According to a study on moribidity profile of 100 orphaned children in Southern India[^6]
 - According to Rainbow Homes, street children are at a higher risk for health concerns[^2]
-	- Homelessness is a significant predictor of health status.
 	- Yuva studies show that children on the streets have higher incidence of trauma related injuries, development delays, sinusitis, anaemia and asthma, eczema, visual and neurological deficits as well as other disabilities.
-	- Hunger and malnutrition is very common.
-They are undernourished and stunted
 	- Run away youth are its significant risk violence and victimisation substance abuse pregnancy and sexually transmitted diseases
-	- They do not have access to comprehensive health services immunization routine child health surveillance and health promotion.
 	- Studies on Street children in India show that the children experience high rates of physical emotional and mental health problems
 	- Their intake of food is inadequate and the quality of food is poor.
 	- In many cases they have sexually transmitted infections mental health status is unknown depression and society and low self esteem or very common